Datarunt/Vendor_Delivery_Risk/README.md

 In plain terms:

-1. Historical delivery data is cleaned, and each past delivery gets a lateness score.
+1. **Historical Commits** (past commits and what actually arrived against them) are cleaned.
+Each past delivery gets a lateness value, calculated from its commit date and actual delivery date, and a lateness score.
 2. For every Material + Vendor pair with at least 5 past deliveries, an XGBoost model is trained on past delivered **quantities** and forecasts a quantity for each day of the forecast window (`mu`).
 It also produces one uncertainty value (`sigma`): the spread of the model's errors on its own training data.
-3. Each vendor commit inside the window is matched to the forecast for the same material and date (rolled up to the week or month if selected).
+3. Each **Current Commit** inside the window is matched to the forecast for the same material and date (rolled up to the week or month if selected).
 4. The tool computes the probability that a normal distribution centered on `mu` with spread `sigma` reaches the committed quantity.
 Below 75% is flagged HIGH risk.
+5. Optionally, each commit is matched to the **Owner Matrix** by vendor code and/or vendor name to add the Assigned Buyer.

 ```
-app.py  (Flask web UI: upload files, pick start date / window / aggregation)
+app.py  (Flask web UI: upload files, map columns, pick start date / window / aggregation)
    |
    |  "Predict Risk" button
    v
-upload_services.py            <- reads the uploads, appends optional OTD data,
+upload_services.py            <- reads the uploads, runs the forecast,
-   |                             runs the forecast, loads commits + owner matrix
+   |                             loads Current Commits + Owner Matrix
-   |-- data_processing.py     <- cleans the historical file
+   |-- data_processing.py     <- cleans Historical Commits, calculates days late
    |-- forecast_build_services.py   <- loops over Material + Vendor pairs
    |      |-- model.py                     <- XGBoost quantity forecast + sigma
    |      '-- forecast_accuracy_services.py <- holdout backtest (accuracy metrics)